htcondor/htcondor/docs/man-pages/htcondor.rst

     service without a handle will be removed.
 To remove a specific credential, you must specify both its service and its handle.
 If you specify neither service nor handle, all OAuth2 tokens are removed.

+  **htcondor credential listall**

+    Lists the OAuth2 credentials stored by the local HTCondor installation.
+    Credentials are listed by their corresponding user.
+The service name, handle name, and file name in the ``$CONDOR_CREDS`` directory are listed, in addition to the last-refresh time, for each OAuth2 credential.
+Each credential also lists the job or jobs currently in the queue which require it.

+    This command must be run with permission to access the credentials directory (:macro:`SEC_CREDENTIAL_DIRECTORY_OAUTH`); in most cases,
+    this means as ``root``.

 Examples
 --------